Taxation and Basic Income

 -

 Note: if, when switching from a progressive tax to a proportional tax, the tax rate chosen is lower than some of the higher marginal tax rates, those on the higher marginal tax rates will receive a reduction in their marginal tax rates and in the total tax paid.
 To overcome this, it is advisable that the higher tax rates are retained.
-This will result in a 2 or more-stage tax regime.
+This will result in a 2 or more-stage tax regime rather than a proportional tax.

 -